LEGO experience centre

 Preparations to place the ground floor deck on top of the basement started in March 2015.
 The placement of casted walls in the basement was completed in April and the covering of the basement was completed in May.

-The LEGO experience centre will feature 7,600m² of exhibition areas, a café, a unique LEGO store and a 1,900m² public square.
+The LEGO experience centre features 7,600m² of exhibition areas, a café, a unique LEGO store and a 1,900m² public square.
 Public entry will be free to a number of roof-top gardens from the outside.
 Unlimited access will be provided over and across the LEGO House using stairs and terraces.
-The LEGO House will also have disabled-friendly features and will be accessible to all.
+The LEGO House has disabled-friendly features and is accessible to all.

 The most prominent feature of the LEGO House is the four specially-designed play zones from different, but interconnected play-worlds.
-The four zones will be reserved for paying guests, while the exhibits and activities offered in these zones will offer guests with hands-on and minds-on experiences - the LEGO House experience.
+The four zones, which are spread across the first and the second floors, are reserved for paying guests, while the exhibits and activities offered in these zones will offer guests with hands-on and minds-on experiences – the LEGO House experience.
+The four zones which are called the experience zones are based on four different colours.
+Each colour represents a unique aspect such as red colour for creative skills, green representing social, blue for cognitive skills, and yellow for emotional.

-The visitors will also be able to witness the rich history and legacy of the LEGO family and the development of the LEGO products, the LEGO brand and the LEGO Group.
+The visitors can witness the rich history and legacy of the LEGO family and the development of the LEGO products, the LEGO brand and the LEGO Group.